 The program is based in Senegal’s capital and largest city, Dakar.
 Located on the Atlantic Coast, Dakar abounds with lively cultural activities and is home to well-known Senegalese musicians including Youssou N’Dour, Baaba Maal, Ismaël Lô, Coumba Gawlo, Daara J, Cheikh Lô, and Thione Seck.
-The program center is located in the neighborhood of Point E. The center is walking distance from Université Cheikh Anta Diop de Dakar (UCAD) and a hub of NGOs working on development issues ranging from refugees, to education, to HIV/AIDS.
-The center is also close to major research centers such as the Baobab Center and CODESRIA.
+The program center is located in the neighborhood of Point E. The center is walking distance from Université Cheikh Anta Diop (UCAD) and a hub of NGOs working on development issues ranging from refugees, to education, to HIV/AIDS.
+The center is also close to major research centers such as the West African Research Center and CODESRIA.
 You can easily access restaurants, shops, schools, and other businesses from the program center.

 Here, you will live with a Senegalese family starting after orientation and continuing until the end of the semester, whenever the program is based in the city.
 The homestay will allow you to experience Senegalese daily life and special cultural events while living in Dakar.
 You will share numerous activities with your host families, such as going to the local market, tailor, neighborhood boutiques, or beach.
 You may also attend sporting events (soccer or wrestling matches) or concerts with your host parents or siblings.
 You may also be invited to naming ceremonies, marriages, and Muslim holiday celebrations such as Tabaski and Korité.
 You may attend religious seminars/gatherings with members of your host family.

 Most host families are considered middle-class by Senegalese standards and represent different professions, including nurses, merchants / business owners, retired army officers, teachers, and tailors.
 Some host family homes may be within walking distance of the SIT program center while others may be 20–30 minutes away by bus.
 Most host families have children.
 If there are no children in the host family, there are usually children in neighboring families.
 Students often visit each other’s host families.